 I'm travelling to Europe

-What is a Schengen Visa?
+What is a Schengen visa?

 A Schengen visa is a single visa for travel to countries in Europe that have signed up to the Schengen agreement.
 The UK is not in the Schengen Zone.
 Certain nationals need a Schengen visa to travel in Europe.
-You can find out if you will require a Schengen visa on the Schengen visa webpages.

-How can I apply for a Schengen Visa?
+How can I apply for a Schengen visa?

 Important to know: You should always check the rules on the embassy website of the country where you plan to travel.